inventhouse/allgit/README.md

 It works regardless of where the repositories came from and without requiring any configuration, maintaining lists of repositories, setting up a "super-repository", or other additional management.

-It also serves as a platform for other scripts like the [BranchFlow](BranchFlow.md) collection; if we can write a script that works on just one repository, allgit can run it across any number.
+It also serves as a platform for other scripts - if we can write a script that works on just one repository, allgit can run it across any number.

 Setup
 -----
-Allgit expects to find Python 3.6+ in the path as `python3`; personally, I like the [Anaconda distribution](https://www.anaconda.com/download/) to bring macOS into the modern age.
+Allgit expects to find Python 3.6+ in the path as `python3`.
 Note that `python3` does _not_ have to be your default python, it just has to be installed; also, Anaconda makes working with Python 2 and 3 environments quite manageable, [here is a tutorial](https://docs.anaconda.com/anaconda/navigator/tutorials/manage-environments/).

 Although allgit is self-contained other than the Python standard library, there are also some scripts to add additional functionality, so cloning this repository is recommended so it can all be kept up-to-date: